laurentmldev/metaindex/README.md

 ### Installation Steps on W10

+    - install WSL OS "Debian"
+	- Power shell
+	- wsl.exe -d Debian --install
-    - download and install Docker Desktop application
+    - download and install latest Docker Desktop application (tested with version 4.16) https://www.docker.com/products/docker-desktop/
     - ensure that Docker demo application runs properly
-    - install WSL OS "Debian"

 Then you can install and run application:
     - download tarball of latest version (.zip)
     - unzip it in your Documents/metaindex/app folder

 #### Start Application on W10
+    - if not done yet, start docker Desktop application
     - double-click on MetaindeX.START link (you'll have to restart your computer the first time)

 #### Start Application on Linux